How To Present Montessori Sandpaper Letters

 - Take them back to the table and sit with the child

 - Introduce the first letter (child’s first initial).
-As the child, What’s your name?
+To the child, What’s your name?
 “Jack”

 Your name starts with the “J” sound.
 This is what “j” looks like (show the letter)